 | Ineligible Services | Non-IVF treatment costs related to known egg/sperm donorship (e.g., screening, counselling, genetic testing, legal fees). | Costs associated with purchasing donor egg or sperm | Non-IVF treatment costs related to surrogacy arrangements (e.g., screening, counselling, genetic testing, legal fees) |

 Applications for funding must be submitted to the Ministry of Health by a participating B.C. fertility clinic.
-Applications for the current program year will be submitted until the available funding has been exhausted.
+First-time applications are submitted in order of date of consultation with the clinic beginning March 8, 2024.

 Your participating B.C. fertility clinic will confirm they have submitted your application, and provide you with your application number.
-You will then need to submit current tax year Notice of Assessment(s) or Notice of Re-Assessment(s) for all intended parents (applications) directly to the Ministry of Health within 30 days from the date of your application submission.
+You will then need to submit current tax year Notice of Assessment(s) or Notice of Re-Assessment(s) for all intended parents (applicants) directly to the Ministry of Health within 30 days from the date of your application submission.

 Applications are reviewed by the Ministry of Health in the order which they are received from participating B.C. fertility clinics.
+Applications will be reviewed within 30 business days of the Ministry of Health receiving all required documents.

 How are applications prioritized?